 If you are a first-time buyer of a light vehicle, it could be difficult and confusing to navigate your way around the legal requirements to have your vehicle declared safe to operate on the public roads of all states and territories in Australia.
-The problem is that although all jurisdictions in the country require that you have your vehicle inspected and declared safe before you can register or even sell it, all the states have not only significantly different requirements regarding when and why you should have your vehicle inspected, but they also have different names for roadworthy inspections and subsequent certifications.
+The problem is that although all jurisdictions in the country require that you have your vehicle inspected and declared safe before you can register or even sell it, all the states have not only significantly different requirements regarding when and why you should have your vehicle inspected, but they also have different names for roadworthy inspections and subsequent certifications (edit 6).

 So, depending on where you live and operate your vehicle, you may require a Roadworthy Certificate, RWC, Safety Certificate, E-safety Check, Green Slip, Pink Slip, Blue Slip, and sometimes, both a Pink and Blue Slip.
 Regardless of what an inspection or certificate is called, though, all such certificates serve the same purpose, which is to ensure that the light vehicle(s) we drive on public roads are in a good enough mechanical condition not to present a danger to ourselves or other road users when we operate your vehicle(s) on any public roads.